alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ### Biological sequence design

 <br>
 Proteins, antimicrobial peptides (AMP) and DNA can be represented as sequences of amino acids or nucleobases.
+There are $22^{100} \approx 10^{134}$ protein sequences with 100 amino acids.

 .context35[The "Tetris problem" involves sampling from an unknown distribution in a discrete, high-dimensional, combinatorially large space]